 Maintaining smoke seals and intumescent strips

-Intumescent seals and strips require regular maintenance to ensure they stay effective long-term.
-Fire door strips should be checked at least every six months for imperfections or other issues that might inhibit them from working properly.
+Like all other fireproofing materials, intumescent strips should never be “set it and forget it.”
+Intumescent strips can crack, warp, or partially detach from a door with age.
+They can also sustain damage from door use or building repairs.
+Therefore, they should be checked at least every six months for imperfections or other issues that might inhibit them from working properly.
 Any damaged or missing strips should ideally be replaced with a new one of the same size, type and brand as the original.

 It’s important to carry out this inspection alongside other fire door maintenance tasks, such as checking hinges, locks, and other door elements.
 The door frame must be free of damage or gaps and it must close soundly.
 It must also have a minimum of three hinges that are in good working order.
 This helps ensure the fire strips maintain the same level of effectiveness as the original installation.

 CLM Fireproofing are the UK’s leading experts in passive fire protection, with over 35 years of experience in the industry.
 Our FIRAS-accredited specialists offer fully compliant fire door inspection, installation and maintenance services (including intumescent strip fitting).
 Contact the CLM Fireproofing team today to find out more.